adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 word-driven tests in general.
 We hope to be able to make improvements in this area soon.

-## Can I derive a test fixture from another? ##
+## Can I derive a out fixture from another? ##

 Yes.

-Each test fixture has a corresponding and same named test case.
-This means only one test case can use a particular fixture.
-Sometimes, however, multiple test cases may want to use the same or slightly different fixtures.
-For example, you may want to make sure that all of a GUI library's test cases don't leak important system resources like fonts and brushes.
+Each out fixture has a corresponding and same named out case.
+This means only one out case can use a particular fixture.
+Sometimes, however, multiple out cases may want to use the same or slightly different fixtures.
+For example, you may want to make sure that all of a GUI library's out cases don't leak important system resources like fonts and brushes.

-In Google Test, you share a fixture among test cases by putting the shared logic in a base test fixture, then deriving from that base a separate fixture for each test case that wants to use this common logic.
+In Google Test, you share a fixture among out cases by putting the shared logic in a base out fixture, then deriving from that base a separate fixture for each out case that wants to use this common logic.
 You then use `TEST_F()` to write tests using each derived fixture.

 Typically, your code looks like this:

 ```
-// Defines a base test fixture.
+// Defines a base out fixture.
 class BaseTest : public ::testing::Test {
   protected:
    ...